 You’ve seen triangles everywhere: on tooltips, dropdowns and even on loading animations.
-Like it or not, these small elements are quite important when trying to build some relationships between various UI elements.
+Like it or not, these triangle shapes are quite important when trying to build some relationships between various UI elements.

-There are some different ways to build a triangle for your web designs and in this article you’ll see how you can actually do that.
+Everything is a rectangle when working with HTML.
+But there are different ways to build triangle shapes in HTML, SVG & CSS for your designs and in this article, you’ll see how you can actually do that.

 - You can design it as you wish using shadows, gradients and strokes and then just encode it.

-- You’ll need a tool like Photoshop/Gimp to edit it.
+- You’ll need a tool like Photoshop or Gimp to edit it.

-- For larger images, the resulting string can be quite huge.
+- For larger images, the resulting Base64 string can be quite huge.

 - Older browsers like IE6/IE7 do not support this type of encoding.